chili-epfl/websocketTracker/README.txt

-Make sure you have the latestet boost: sudo apt-get install libboost1.48-all-dev
+Make sure you have the latest boost (or at least 1.48 or newer): sudo apt-get install libboost1.48-all-dev

+Install the websocketpp library from https://github.com/zaphoyd/websocketpp.

 Install google chrome: